Fortunate Son: Reception

-"Fortunate Son" reached No. 14 on the United States charts on November 22, 1969, the week before Billboard changed its methodology on double-sided hits.
-The tracks combined to climb to No. 9 the next week, on the way to peaking at No. 3 three more weeks later, on December 20, 1969.
-Billboard said it had "the feel and flavor" of the band's previous hit single, "Green River."
-Upon the single release, Record World felt that it could be CCR's biggest hit to date.
-It won the RIAA Gold Disc award in December 1970.
+"Fortunate Son" reached number 14 on the United States charts on November 22, 1969, the week before Billboard changed its methodology on double-sided hits.
+That week, "Fortunate Son" and its flipside "Down on the Corner" were at number 14 and number 21 respectively on Billboards Hot 100 singles chart.
+The tracks combined to climb to number nine the next week, on the way to peaking at number three on December 20, 1969.
+Billboard-licensed music historian Joel Whitburn assigns a peak Hot 100 chart position of number 14 to "Fortunate Son" and number three to "Down on the Corner".

+Billboard said "Fortunate Son" has "the feel and flavor" of the band's previous hit single, "Green River."
+Upon the single release, Record World felt that it could be Creedence Clearwater Revival's biggest hit to date.
+It was certified Gold by the RIAA in December 1970.

 Legacy

 Pitchfork Media placed it at number 17 on its list of "The 200 Greatest Songs of the 1960s".
 Rolling Stone placed it at number 99 on its "500 Greatest Songs of All Time" list in 2004 and 2010; it was moved down to number 227 in the 2020 edition.
 In 2013, the song was added to the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant."
 In 2025, Rolling Stone ranked the song at number 13 on its list of "The 100 Best Protest Songs of All Time."
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Ultimate Classic Rock critic Bryan Wawzenek rated the lyrics of "Fortunate Son" as Fogerty's greatest, saying, "It's not just Fogerty's emotion, but the words that make this song great.
 'Star-spangled eyes' is one of the best descriptive phrases in all of rock and roll, a uniquely American twist on rose-colored glasses."